 Maslow, A.H.
-His “Hierarchy of Needs” was first described in a 1943 paper published in Psychological Review, 50, 370-396; this was available in May 2014 at http://psychclassics.yorku.ca/Maslow/motivation.htm and an Internet search revealed numerous summaries, including Wikipedia.
+His “Hierarchy of Needs” was first described in a 1943 paper published in Psychological Review, 50, 370-396; this was available in July 2018 at http://psychclassics.yorku.ca/Maslow/motivation.htm and an Internet search revealed numerous summaries, including Wikipedia.
 It subsequently appeared in his book Motivation and Personality.
 Harper & Bros., New York, 1954.
 A summary was available in April 2020 at https://www.learning-theories.com/maslows-hierarchy-of-needs.html.

 Mayer, Jane.
 Dark Money: The Hidden History of the Billionaires Behind the Rise of the Radical Right, describes how billionaires have influenced the American political system.
 Doubleday, 2016.
 It was described and was available in March 2020 at https://www.amazon.com/Dark-Money-History-Billionaires-Radical/dp/0385535597#productDescription_secondary_view_div_1480582395148.